 - foster care in the South Australian context

-- a one-day Child Safe Environments for Children and Young People course - all approved foster carers are mandated notifiers
+- a one-day Child Safe Environments for Children and Young People course - all approved foster carers are required to be mandated notifiers

 - providing first aid

 - Infant Safe Training - this two-hour session is only for applicants who want to care for children aged under two.

 Sometimes assessment will occur after training and sometimes both training and assessment will be run together; it depends on the agency you are working with.

-Upon completion of paperwork, checks and training, the foster care agency will discuss the progress of your application.
+When all the paperwork, checks and training are complete, the foster care agency will discuss the progress of your application.

-If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection recommending your registration as a foster carer.
+If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection recommending your approval as a foster carer.